AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 - The `SS/TT` example under (BASELINE) will be rejected by (PARGEN) becuase `SS` will get kind `kappa1 -> kappa2 -> kappa3 -> *` when kind-checking the `SS/TT` strongly connected component.
 But (BASELINE) accepts it by breaking the SCC into two.
 - There are obviously examples that are accepted by (PARGEN) but not (BASELINE).

+So moving from (BASELINE) to (PARGEN) would be a breaking change, but only in rather obscure circumstances.
+I am intensely relaxed about that particular backward-compatibility problem!

 **Richard:** I can't figure out how (PARGEN) would look different from (BASELINE) in this presentation. **End Richard****Simon**: does the above answer you?

 ## All of the above (ALL)

 Combine (BASELINE), for the CUSK stuff, with (PARGEN) for type with partial kind signatures.
+This would type the most programs, but is the most complicated.

 ## Type signatures